Laptop Tips

 With the daily usage of a laptop, it is widespread that its screen would get dirt like dust, dirt, grime, or something sticky.
 There are different methods to clean these types of dirt.
 That’s why we have brought you a tutorial in which we will explain to you different methods to clean a laptop screen.

 Before starting, we would like to mention some key points.
-There are two basic types of Display (LCD/OLED) in which the one is covered with glass while the other one is not.
+There are two basic types of Display (LCD/OLED), one of which is covered with glass and the other not.

 On the first type of display (covered with glass), we can use more strong cleaners, while on the second type (not covered with glass), if we use some strong cleaners, there is a high risk of the Display getting damaged permanently.
 It is worth mentioning that the majority of Apple products use glass-covered displays.

 Further, before starting the cleaning process, turn off the laptop, disconnect all the power sources, and remove the battery (if possible).
-This would ensure the user’s safety but also let the user see the dust and grime more clearly on a dark screen.
-Following are the methods to clear the dirt on your laptop screen.
+This will ensure the user’s safety and let the user see the dust and grime more clearly on a dark screen.
+The following are the methods to clear the dirt on your laptop screen.

 For Cleaning Dust:

-To wipe the dust (and possibly the smudges too) away, we would recommend you use a clean and dry microfiber cloth.
-The fibers have more surface area than ordinary cotton cloths, which traps dust and grime better.
-Microfiber is also lint-free, which means that it wouldn’t leave any debris behind.
+To wipe off dust, we recommend that you use a clean and dry microfiber cloth.
+This fiber has a larger surface area than regular cotton, which allows for a better capture of dust and dirt.
+Microfiber is also lint-free, which means it doesn’t leave any debris behind.

-To start the cleaning process, fold the microfiber cloth into a square and start wiping from the one corner of the screen with light pressure and work your way down, softly overlapping each line.
-If the screen is highly dusty at some spots, then use the clean area of microfiber on those specific spots.
+To start the cleaning process, fold the microfiber cloth into a square and start wiping from the corner of the screen with light pressure, and work your way down, softly overlapping each line.
+If the screen is highly dusty in some spots, then use the clean area of microfiber on those specific spots.
 Continue wiping until the screen gets dust-free.

 microfiber cloth